 §12-201 Statement of Policy.

-Public employment is a public trust.
-It is the policy of the [State] to promote and balance the objective of protecting government integrity and the objective of facilitating the recruitment and retention of personnel needed by the [State].
-Such policy is implemented by prescribing essential standards of ethical conduct without creating unnecessary obstacles to entering public service.

-Public employees must discharge their duties impartially so as to assure fair competitive access to governmental procurement by responsible contractors.
+Transactions relating to the expenditure of public funds require the highest degree of public trust and an impeccable standard of conduct.
+Public employees and others participating in the Procurement process must discharge their duties impartially so as to assure fair competitive access to governmental procurement by responsible contractors.
 Moreover, they should conduct themselves in such a manner as to foster public confidence in the integrity of the [State] procurement organization.

-To achieve the purpose of this Article, it is essential that those doing business with the [State] also observe the ethical standards prescribed herein.§12-202 General Standards of Ethical Conduct.
+To achieve the purpose of this Article, it is also essential that those doing business with the [State] observe appropriate ethical standards and be able to demonstrate an ability and willingness to abide by these rules.

+§12-202 General Standards of Ethical Conduct in Procurement.

-(1) General Ethical Standards for Employees.
-Any attempt to realize personal gain through public employment by conduct inconsistent with the proper discharge of the employee's duties is a breach of a public trust.
+(1) General Ethical Standards for Procurement Participants and Employees.
+Any attempt by those involved in the procurement process to realize personal gain by conduct inconsistent with the proper discharge of their duties and obligations to the government and taxpayers is a breach of a public trust.
+Procurement Participants and Employees should also avoid any conflict of interest or even the appearance of a conflict of interest in Government-contractor relationships.

-In order to fulfill this general prescribed standard, employees must also meet the specific standards set forth in: Section 12-204 (Employee Conflict of Interest); Section 12-205 (Employee Disclosure Requirements); Section 12-206 (Gratuities and Kickbacks); Section 12-207 (Prohibition Against Contingent Fees); Section 12-208 (Restrictions on Employment of Present and Former Employees); and Section 12-209 (Use of Confidential Information).
+In order to fulfill this general prescribed standard, employees and others who participate in the procurement process must also meet the specific standards set forth in: Section 12-204 (Procurement Participant Conflict of Interest); Section 12-205 (Procurement Participant Disclosure Requirements); Section 12-206 (Kickbacks); Section 12-207 (Prohibition Against Contingent Fees); Section 12-208 (Restrictions on Employment of Present and Former Employees); Section 12-209 (Use of Confidential Information); Section 12-210 (Gifts to Government); and Section 12-211 (Vendor Endorsements).

-(2) General Ethical Standards for Non-Employees.
-Any effort to influence any public employee to breach the standards of ethical conduct set forth in this Section and Section 12-204 through Section 12-209 of this Article is also a breach of ethical standards.
+(2) General Ethical Standards for vendor and contractors.
+Any effort to influence any public employee or Procurement Participant to breach the standards of ethical conduct set forth in this this Article is improper and should be addressed through vendor compliance systems.

+Vendors should use compliance systems to adhere to these rules, and support fair and ethical procurement practices.
+Procurement Officials may consider requiring vendor compliance systems in solicitations and contracts for higher-value, longer-term, or otherwise higher-risk procurements.
+A vendor compliance system should include a Code of Ethics or similar policy that addresses issues regarding ethical conduct of their employees, conflict of interest management, improper gifts, and procedures for the disclosure of ethical violations.
+Additionally, vendors should have programs to train and enforce the Code of Ethics commensurate with their size and industry.

 COMMENTARY:

-(1) Th
+This Article is not intended to address every ethical obligation of public employees, but is instead focused on ethics in Procurement as that term is broadly defined in the MPC in Section 1-301.
+Government employees may be covered by other ethical obligations found in laws, regulations, or policies.
+The American Law Institute published Principles of Law, Government Ethics in 2025 that provides guidance on the proper standards of conduct for current and former public employees and officials.
+Furthermore, many States have Ethics Commissions or other bodies that may govern their conduct.